ddubson/tech-notes/security/cryptography/public-key-infrastructure.md

 Entity that controls and issues digital certificates.

+* Creating \(Generating\)
+* Renewing
+* Suspending
+* Revoking

 Commercial organizations such as: VeriSign, Thawte, or Entrust

 Organizations sometimes have internal CAs for use within the organization

 CA also manages the certificate server, that produces the certificates and generates keys

+Some CAs delegate registration function to Registration Authorities \(RAs\) - verify user identities

+When a certificate is requested, the CA generates a **Certificate Signing Request \(CSR\)** - information that will be embedded in the digital certificate \(pub key, org name, common name, etc.\)

+#### Certificate Servers

+Orgs might manage their certificates with an array of servers.

+At root, there is a **root CA Server** - issues its own self-signed certificate to itself or an external org issues one to it.

+* Root CA servers usually generate certs only for subordinate CA servers